 Have you ever wondered how Netflix recommends movies to you?
 As a techie, I’ve always been curious.
 I knew machine learning was behind it, and I wondered if the same method could recommend courses on A Cloud Guru.
 I was so interested in this idea I posed it as a #CloudGuruChallenge.
 It was a fun challenge and a great way to explore machine learning.
+To get a solid understanding of the services and platforms available on AWS for Machine Learning projects there is the Amazon Machine Learning Course.
 Read on to see my recommendation engine code.

 A Matter of Taste: Machine Learning on Amazon Web Services (AWS)

 Netflix makes recommendations based on your viewing history, what other members with similar tastes watch, and metadata about the movies — like genre, categories, and more.
 These same principles could easily be applied to make course recommendations.
 We track viewing history and metadata about our courses.
 The only missing component was an easy way to compare students to determine if they have similar tastes.
 Luckily clustering, a machine learning technique, can be used to classify each student in a specific group.